TJourde/excel2web2py/README.md

 __Excel:__

-The excel file's name cannot contain special characters or spaces.
-It will be used to create a SQL Table, so it must respect the same constraints.
+The excel file's name will be used to create a SQL Table, so it must respect the same constraints:
+The excel file's name cannot contain special characters, numbers or spaces.
+Only letters and eventually '_' (underscore sign).

 The name of the first sheet is used as the name of the table and the first element of the first row defines the names of the columns of the database so they both should not contain special characters.
 Separate elements with the '|' (or "pipe") sign.

 Look at this example to get a better picture of what is expected to be present on the first cell of a column:

 > Nom_francais|type='string'|reference=Nom_anglais|idthis

-The first element is used to generate the SQL Table, it also must follow the same rules that a SQL Table's name does.
+The first element is used to generate the SQL Table, it is the minimum information expected.
+Also, it must follow the same rules that a SQL Table's name does.

 Keywords to use to define the table with an example:
 - _type_ can be integer,float,string
 - _reference_= Another_Table : means that you want to link values to another sheet with the same name; it will display elements from that table on the page.
 - _idthis_: means that values on this column represent the row instead of the row's number; it will be useful when you are linking tables with reference as it will use data from that column.